26.10. Configuring external applications

 The processing framework can be extended using additional applications.
 Algorithms that rely on external applications are managed by their own algorithm providers.
 Additional providers can be found as separate plugins, and installed using the QGIS Plugin Manager.

 This section will show you how to configure the Processing framework to include these additional applications, and it will explain some particular features of the algorithms based on them.
-Once you have correctly configured the system, you will be able to execute external algorithms from any component like the toolbox or the graphical modeler, just like you do with any other algorithm.
+Once you have correctly configured the system, you will be able to execute external algorithms from any component like the toolbox or the model designer, just like you do with any other algorithm.

 By default, algorithms that rely on an external application not shipped with QGIS are not enabled.
 You can enable them in the Processing settings dialog if they are installed on your system.